Laravel vs Symfony – which PHP framework should you use? Which of these great frameworks is the right choice for you and your project?

 Symfony is often the preferred choice for all projects that need scaling along the way.
 This is because it contains reusable components that offer more modularity when building an app.
 These bundles are what allows developers to perform quick changes during the development process.

-Laravel offers less options and developers are a bit restricted when they want to perform a quick change.
+Laravel development offers less options and developers are a bit restricted when they want to perform a quick change.
 So when they want to implement changes to the app modules, developers will not deal with just that module, but instead with the entire unit of code.

 All of this once again confirms that Symfony is a better choice for complex apps that will be developed over time, while Laravel is more suitable for rapid app development.

-The final verdict – Symfony or Laravel
+The final verdict – Laravel vs Symfony

 Since Symfony and Laravel are so similar when it comes to performance, scalability and community, it is hard to make a decision and choose either Symfony or Laravel.
 They are both excellent PHP frameworks, loved and used by many developers all around the world.